Radiology-Morrison-lab-UCSF/reid-diffusion-basics/README.md

 The script `diffusion/process-multishell.sh` will process multi-shell reverse phased DWI.

+The script `t1-to-diffusion.sh` will process T1 dicoms and align them to already processed diffusion data from the scripts above.

 ## Installation

 Run ./install before first running the script.
 Note XCode must be installed already if on Apple.

 If you have existing installations of Mrtrix SSMT you can override locations in exe-paths, or (better) you can shortcut installation by creating softlinks in this source directory.
 See exe-paths for the expected paths.

 ## Structuring your data